Metrological/eslint-config-maf/README.md

 ## TODO:
 ### To make it work at all;
-- maf changes in eslint branch importeren ivm versie in package.json
+- sdk server opschonen en dubbele file check er uit halen
 - nagaan of stripcomments niet eslint comments verwijderd
-- before merge update maf documentation - readme
-- sdk server opschonen en dubbele file check er uit halen
 - nagaan hoe om te gaan in het dashboard met eslint comments.
 En/of dat dit via code-review moet blijken.
+- before merge update maf documentation - readme file in repo root in eslint branch if not already so
-- [ ] release to public maf-sdk
+- release to public maf-sdk, combined with servicemail!!!
-Hi, paul was voor TC met Googlemaps bezig en we zien dat de linter het niet doet bij die app ;-) catcher.js:197 GET http://localhost:8080/lint/com.metrological.app.GoogleMaps 500 (Internal Server Error)

 ### Also needs to be done, but later;
+- [ ] make sdk.js executable to so you can just run > sdk.js
+- [ ] add service mail via webhook to github/dashboard for public sdk
 - [ ] publish as npm modules
 - [ ] discuss auto-fix enable on SDK?
 - [ ] use workers! https://github.com/Metrological/maf-release/blob/master/server.js